fl3a/static_403_blocker/README.md

 ## Usage

-Make sure the script is executable and your environment is set:
+Make the script is executable:

     chmod +x static_403_blocker.sh

+Place it within your `$PATH` or call it directly:

     ./static_403_blocker.sh

 Adjust variables inside the script as needed: